What type of guys attend NudeManFest?

 How isolated / private is it?

-The Riverside farm is 1,500 acres mostly of remnant bush which provides a lot of coverage from the main road.
-If the event is held at Charnwood, it is a secluded valley area surrounded by hills.
+The area is mostly of remnant bush which provides a lot of coverage.
 The nearest neighbour is about 1 km away.
 You are safe and private.

-There are a few fields at the front of the Riverside house, and a lot of tree coverage, so no one will be able to see what is going on from the road as long as you stay in the main grounds.
+There is a lot of tree coverage, so no one will be able to see what is going on as long as you stay in the main grounds.
 We do ask people if they are near the main road to put clothes on and respect the neighbours.

 Will there be internet / reception / technology there?